-Are you an Easter lamb or ham person?
-I can go both ways but really love springtime lamb.
-This recipe for Slow Roasted Boneless Leg of Lamb is so good as well as easy to make.
+Are you an Easter lamb or Easter ham kind of person?
+I can go both ways but really I enjoy springtime lamb the most.
+This recipe for a Slow Roasted Boneless Leg of Lamb is super easy to make as well as very flavorful.

 The meat is so flavorful that you want simple side dishes to serve with it.
 A big green salad with fresh herbs is really lovely.
-I served creamy potato au gratin alongside this the roasted leg of lamb and it was wonderful.
-This would make for a lovely Easter lunch or dinner.
+I serve this recipe for creamy potato au gratin alongside the roasted leg of lamb and it was wonderful.
+Both of these recipes would make a lovely Easter lunch or dinner.

 2 bunches fresh oregano

 1/8 cup of water